What is a Change Management Strategy?

 Document the changes and things to do to achieve them, craft a detailed timeline, and have a clear response to the potential concerns of your staff.

 This is where a tool like Cascade Strategy can really shine since you can create a strategic plan specifically for this process.
-The plan can sit independently from the main corporate plan, but at the same time, it can have dependencies linking back to key focus areas where needed.
+The change management plan can sit independently from the main corporate plan, but at the same time, it can have dependencies linking back to key focus areas where needed.

 It makes total sense, particularly in larger organizations, to keep things relatively quiet when change starts to lurk in the background… Not everyone is comfortable with it, and it can create a feeling of uncertainty, so initially, it can help to keep the conversation within top management.